evan-rash/FluentCache/README.md

      .ClearValue();
 ```

-Getting Started
+# Getting Started

-To get started, you need to choose a FluentCache implementation
-FluentCache supports System.Runtime.Caching.MemoryCache out of the box
-Other cache types can implement the FluentCache.ICache interface
+To get started, you need to choose a FluentCache implementation.
+FluentCache supports System.Runtime.Caching.MemoryCache out of the box.
+Other cache types can implement the FluentCache.ICache interface.

 In this example, we will use the FluentMemoryCache, which is a wrapper around the System.Runtime.Caching.MemoryCache